 The city’s on-site and contract laboratory personnel perform multiple chemical tests on the influent (the incoming wastewater), on the treatment processes throughout the plant, and on the effluent (the plant discharge water).
 Our laboratory personnel also monitor and sample the influent flow from our township customers.

 Industrial Pretreatment Program

 Our Industrial Pretreatment Program (IPP) staff inspect and sample all the non-domestic facilities that discharge wastewater to the city wastewater treatment plant, and perform enforcement actions if required.
 In 2011, the city’s IPP Supervisor, Daveda Quinn, was recognized by the Michigan Water Environment Association as the IPP Professional of the Year.

-Our maintenance and sludge personnel maintain 16 buildings, multiple vehicles, 62 process tanks and nine city sewage lift stations.
-The property and buildings contain numerous pieces of machinery, piping and plumbing, electrical and control equipment.
+Our maintenance and sludge personnel maintain 16 buildings, multiple vehicles, 62 process tanks, and 9 city sewage lift stations.
+The property and buildings contain numerous pieces of machinery, piping and plumbing, electrical, and control equipment.

-If you have questions, or are interested in a tour of the City of Jackson’s wastewater treatment plant, please contact us.
+If you have questions, or are interested in a tour of the City of Jackson’s wastewater treatment plant, please contact us at 517-788-4075.